menandmice/micetro_docs/guides/reference/webapp_custom_links.rst

    * Default location on Linux: ``/var/mmsuite/web_services/preferences.cfg``

-2. To the end of the file, add the links in the following format:
+2. Add the links, in the following format, to the end of the file:

    .. code-block::